Frequently asked questions:

 How do I know if I owe?

-If you currently have an outstanding bill with the City, please contact the representative listed or call Taxpayer Services at 816-513-1120.
+If you received a bill for earnings taxes, please call the representative listed or 816-513-1120.

 What if my employer did not withhold for me?